suny-poly-cs-club/attendance-app-backend/README.md

 > - starts\_at MUST COME BEFORE ends\_at
 > - ends\_at MUST come AFTER the current time
 > - the range from starts\_at to ends\_at MUST NOT OVERLP with another range
+>
+> **requests**
+> - Anywhere "Authorization" is present it refers to the http header of the same name
+> - Omit<A, '',...> submit the object of the corresponding type but leave out specified information
+>

 ## Typedefs
 ```ts